 - You cast only once.
 Even though this may be the case for some species, others such as dorado, are action-packed with lots of casting and excitement.

 - Conventional first, fly second.
-Another myth that’s floating around in fly fishing circles is that operators at bluewater lodges prefer conventional fishing setups than fly fishing.
+Another myth that’s floating around in fly fishing circles is that operators at bluewater lodges prefer conventional fishing setups to fly fishing.
 That couldn’t be more wrong.
 In fact, we have an operator that PREFER that the anglers be fly fishers and not conventional.

 - It’s not visual.
 Chasing fish in the bluewater with a fly rod is astoundingly visual.
 Whether you’re watching dorado smash a bait ball or watching an enormous marlin tailing across the water on the end of your line, bluewater fly fishing is sure to provide entertainment.